carrickcheah/agentic_bi_system/app/core/README.md

 ## Summary

 Phase 3 Service Orchestration acts as an intelligent database coordinator that transforms Phase 2's investigation strategy into optimally prepared database services.
-It ensures the right combination of MariaDB, PostgreSQL, LanceDB, and GraphRAG services are ready for Phase 4 execution, with proper resource allocation, health validation, and performance optimization.
+It ensures the right combination of MariaDB, PostgreSQL, Qdrant, and GraphRAG services are ready for Phase 4 execution, with proper resource allocation, health validation, and performance optimization.

 **Key Responsibility**: Bridge the gap between strategic planning (Phase 2) and tactical execution (Phase 4) through intelligent service coordination.